intelligent-username/EDA-Titanic/README.md

 ## Key Findings

-- **Ticket Class** had the strongest influence on survival, with first-class passengers having significantly higher survival rates (p-value < 10^-12)
+- **Ticket Class**: First-class passengers had dramatically higher survival odds (p-value < $10^{-12}$).
-- **Gender** played a crucial role, with women having a much higher chance of survival than men
+- **The Women and Children**: Being a woman or a child nearly tripled the chances of survival.
+Chivalry wasn't dead.
-- **Boarding Location** showed a statistically significant association with survival rates
+- **Boarding Location**: showed a statistically significant association with survival rates.
-- **Age** among adults was not a significant predictor of survival, though children had higher survival rates overall
+- **Age**: Among adults, being younger didn't help you survive, although being a child definitely did.

 ## Methods Used